JpPjJp/Eurovision-distances/README.md

 scrapes the Eurovision website for the results from 2000-2019 and adds it to a CSV file for each year.
 The code also then scrapes a "distance between" website to get the distance between the performer's country capital and the host city.
 There is no doubt a more efficient way to get this information, but it does the job XD!

-Just the results of the final can be seen in the [eurovision.csv](https://github.com/JpPjJp/Eurovision-web-scraper/blob/main/eurovision.csv) file
+Just the results of the final for the years 2000-2019 (inclusive) can be seen in the [eurovision.csv](https://github.com/JpPjJp/Eurovision-web-scraper/blob/main/eurovision.csv) file